araobp/sensor-network/README.md

 The router is also equipped with one USB port, thus my router works as IoT gateway for the blocks developed in this project.

 ![bhr-4grv](./doc/bhr-4grv.png)

-OpenWrt is free OS for IoT gateways as well as for WiFi routers.

-For example, I connect the acceleration sensor block to my router, then I think that it may work as a distributed earthquake sensing system.

 #### Internet of Hamsters